- What Is HIPAA?

 If I change jobs, can HIPAA guarantee the same benefits that I have under my current plan?

 No. When a person moves into a new plan, the benefits the person receives will be those provided under the new plan.
 Coverage under the new plan can be different from the coverage under the former plan.
+However, the ACA sets up certain requirements for what new health insurance plans must cover.

 Does HIPAA require employers to offer health coverage or require plans to provide specific benefits?